UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 # 7. Kaleidoscope: Mutable Variables
-The previous chapters introduced the Kaleidoscope language and progressively implemented a variety of language features to make a fully featured, if not simplistic, functional programing language.
+The previous chapters introduced the Kaleidoscope language and progressively implemented a variety of language features to make a fully featured, if not simplistic, functional programming language.
 To a certain extent the choice of a functional language was a bit of a cheat.
 Generating LLVM IR for a functional language is straight forward as functional languages map very easily into the LLVM native [SSA form](http://en.wikipedia.org/wiki/Static_single_assignment_form).
 While the SSA form is very